Gear Reviews8 min read

 Safety Tips for Power Chewers

 • No toy is truly indestructible.
-Every toy will eventually show wear.
-Inspect toys regularly and replace them when you see cracks, deep grooves, or pieces starting to separate.
+Every material eventually breaks down.
+Inspect toys regularly.
+Replace them when you see cracks or deep grooves.

 • Size up, not down.
-A toy that fits too easily into your dog's mouth is a choking risk.
-When in doubt, go with the larger size.
+A toy that fits entirely inside your dog's mouth is a choking risk.
+When in doubt, buy the larger size.
+My 9-year-old lab/pit mix, Benny, needs XL toys just because of his wide jaw.

-• Rotate toys.
-Dogs who have access to the same toy constantly will chew it harder out of boredom.
-Rotating between three or four toys keeps things fresh and extends the life of each one.
+• Rotate your stash.
+Dogs get bored.
+Bored dogs chew harder.
+Rotating between three or four toys keeps things fresh and extends their lifespan.

 • Know the difference between chewing and destroying.
 Healthy chewing is rhythmic and calm.
-Frantic tearing, biting off chunks, and swallowing pieces is destructive behavior that no toy can safely withstand.
-If your dog is in destroy mode, redirect them to a different activity.
+(Benny's hip dysplasia means he mostly just lays on his bed for calm chewing sessions).
+Frantic tearing and swallowing chunks is an entirely different behavior.
+No toy can withstand that safely.
+If your dog goes into destroy mode, trade them for a different activity.

 Enjoyed this article?